SNEWS2/snewpy/README.md

 By default, they will be downloaded to a subdirectory named `SNEWPY-models/<model_name>/` in the current directory.

+### Earth-Matter Effect
+Navigate to python/snewpy/SQA and run: `python setup.Linux.py install' preferably as root.
+You may need to modify the setup file depenidng upon your particular machine.
+A version that works on Mac's is provided.
+Whenever you use the module you need to provide a density and an electron fraction profile of the Earth.
+The PREM is provided.
+The script SNEWS2.0_rate_table_singleexample+EME.py found in python/snewpy/scripts uses the module.

 ### For Developers

 **Your contributions to SNEWPY are welcome!** For minor changes, simply submit a pull request.
 If you plan larger changes, it’s probably a good idea to open an issue first to coordinate our work.